-What is Pitocin?
+What Is Pitocin?

-Pitocin is administered through an IV, and Dr. Roshan says it was such a game-changer when first discovered that doctors called it Vitamin P. “Prior to Pitocin, doctors would ask patients to stimulate their nipples to try and generate oxytocin to get the contractions going,” he says.
+Pitocin was such a game-changer when first discovered that doctors called it Vitamin P, Roshan says.
+“Prior to Pitocin, doctors would ask patients to stimulate their nipples to try and generate oxytocin to get the contractions going,” he tells Fatherly.
 “Other than that, there was nothing that could be done.”

-When it was first being administered, the biggest problem with Vitamin P in the beginning was user error — doctors and nurses administering too much, creating contractions that came too fast and too hard, causing discomfort for the mother and potential fetal distress for the baby.
-Today’s standard is to mimic natural contractions, starting slowly with two milliunits, and gradually increasing.
-The nurse will then titrate the dosage as needed throughout the labor.
+When it was first being administered, the biggest problem with “Vitamin P” was dosage: doctors and nurses administering too much, creating contractions that came too fast and too hard, causing extreme pain for the mother and potential fetal distress for the baby.
+Today’s standard is to mimic natural contractions, starting slowly with a Pitocin dosage of two milliunits, and gradually increasing.
+The nurse then titrates the Pitocin dosage as needed throughout the labor.

 Many hospitals, including Roshan’s in New York City, administer Pitocin as a matter of routine immediately following birth to help with the delivery of the placenta.
 Because the hormone makes the uterus contract, it speeds the afterbirth too.
 “It’s been incredibly helpful at decreasing blood loss following birth,” Roshan says.
 There’s a good chance any hospital birth will involve Pitocin at some point, whether to induce labor or aid recovery.